Highest Number of US Unicorns and Aggregate Unicorn Valuation in Q1 2019

 “Over the past three quarters, we’ve seen the number of deals moderate down, while the total amount invested stays relatively consistent.
 The prevalence of mega deals - characterized as rounds greater than $100 million - continues to shape the VC landscape.”

 Regionally, New York funding doubled to $4B this quarter while California-based companies saw funding fall 53%, from $28B in Q4’18 to $13B in Q1’19.
 New York deal activity also jumped, up 23% to 201 transactions in Q1’19, from 164 transactions in Q4’18.
 Deals declined in California and Massachusetts.

 "US venture capital-backed companies saw its first decline in both deals and dollars in a long time.
 For funding, it was the first material decline since Q3'16 and for deals, it was the third straight quarter decrease," said Anand Sanwal, CEO and co-founder of CB Insights.
 "Investors are shifting away from the earliest and riskiest bets with US seed-stage deal share declining to 24% of all deals vs 30% just a year ago.
 Mega-rounds, which have buoyed funding levels, were also down this quarter although there still is plenty of money for mid- to later-stage companies."

 MoneyTree Report results are available online at pwc.com/us/en/industries/technology/moneytree.

 CB Insights research can be found online here.

 About PwC US

-At PwC US, our purpose is to build trust in society and solve important problems.
-We’re a network of firms in 157 countries with more than 208,000 people who are committed to delivering quality in assurance, advisory and tax services.
+At PwC, our purpose is to build trust in society and solve important problems.
+PwC is a network of firms in 158 countries with over 250,000 people who are committed to delivering quality in assurance, advisory and tax services.
 Find out more and tell us what matters to you by visiting us at www.pwc.com/US.